 For many of us, freshly brewed coffee is the sustenance of life.
 Not only does it taste great, there is much research showing the health benefits of coffee.

-Unfortunately coffee is thought to contribute to digestion issues such as heartburn, acid reflux and indigestion for some people.
+Unfortunately coffee is also thought to contribute to digestion issues such as heartburn, acid reflux, indigestion and Gastroesophageal reflux disease (GERD) for some people.

 What is Coffee Acidity?

-First, what exactly do we mean by coffee acidity?
-Acidity can mean two different things.
+First, what exactly do we mean by acidity in coffee?
+Acidity refers to two different things.

-PH level is what we all know from doing basic chemistry at school.
+PH level is what we all know from doing basic chemistry in school.

 The lower the PH level the more acidic something is.
 So drinks like orange juice and soda come in at around a 4.
 Water is right in the middle at 7.